 - The number of children tutored in your after school program

-If your organization is not providing direct service it can be a bit more difficult to quantify your volunteers’ impact.
-One strategy is to use anecdotal evidence such as quotes and great stories about the work your volunteers are doing.
-Here is an example of a results sheet that demonstrates the impact of the Volunteer Impact Program (VIP), now known as VIP 360, compiled by the United Way of King County.
+If defining and/or collecting metrics proves to be too challenging, one strategy is to use anecdotal evidence such as quotes and great stories about the work your volunteers are doing.
+Here is an example of a results sheet that demonstrates the impact of United Way's Volunteer Impact Partnership.
 Notice its use of stories and quotes, as well as numbers-based data.

 To get valuable information about how your volunteer programs are working and what impact they are making, simply ask!
 Create an evaluation survey to distribute to your clients after projects have been completed.
 Ask them to rate the quality of the service they received and leave room for additional comments.
 The results can be eye-opening.
 For example “90% of clients rated their experience as excellent.”
 Take a look at these examples:

 - 501 Common's uses this survey to collect client feedback

 - Here’s another example of a client feedback survey about a volunteer’s consulting project

 - The Rainier Valley Food Bank created this volunteer feedback survey